News | May, 2022

-In 2000, Hasbach and Commercial Timesharing, Inc. (CTI) joined forces with ASM to produce the first high-speed uniformity testing machine capable of testing tires in excess of 160 miles per hour.
-Within the next year Mr. Poling acquired both Hasbach and CTI.
-Hasbach broadened the ASM tire testing product line with endurance and characteristic machines, while CTI contributed state-of-the-art control systems and tire factory data acquisition/material handling expertise.
+In 2000, Hasbach and Commercial Timesharing, Inc. (CTI) joined forces with ASM to produce the first high-speed uniformity testing machine capable of testing tires in excess of 160 miles per hour, leading to an acquisition of both Hasbach and CTI within the following year.
+Hasbach broadened the ASM tire testing product line with laboratory testing machines measuring endurance, durability, rolling resistance, force & moment, and more.
+At the same time, CTI contributed state-of-the-art control systems, data acquisition / analytics, factory management software, and material handling expertise.
+CTI's TTOC controller became the standard controller for all models of Tire Uniformity machines offered by the Poling Group

-In 2001 the new group of companies collaborated to produce and install the X100, the first tire uniformity machine to make use of newly developed X-frame technology.
+In 2001, the new group of companies collaborated to produce and install the X100, the first tire uniformity machine to use newly developed X-frame technology.
 This groundbreaking design distributes the forces on the machine evenly throughout its frame to maintain more accurate, and therefore faster, testing results.
-Building on the success of the X100, ASM expanded the X Series to include TUO machines in a variety of sizes and with customizable testing capabilities, all taking advantage of the X-frame technology.
+In the years since, the Poling Group has re-engineered and expanded the X Series to include the CX111 (passenger car / light truck tires) and the X150 (Large Truck / Bus tires) with customizable testing capabilities, all taking advantage of the X-frame technology.